MohamedHamdy28/inno-camp-bot/README.md

 ## Schedule

-Create a calendar class that contains information about each activity.
+Create a schedule class that contains information about each activity.
 Required functions:
 **Parse(String input)** - returns a Calendar with all activities